brian-carroll/elm_c_wasm/README.md

 &nbsp;

-## FAQ
+# Intermediate language

 &nbsp;

-#### Why use an intermediate language?
+## Why use an intermediate language?

-It would certainly be possible to compile Elm code directly to WebAssembly.
+It would be possible to compile Elm code directly to WebAssembly.
 In fact that's what I did in [my first attempt](https://github.com/brian-carroll/elm-compiler/tree/wasm).
-There are a few drawbacks to this:
+But there are a few drawbacks:

 1. Writing Kernel code in WebAssembly is **not fun**.
    - Initially I thought I could build up a little Haskell DSL to abstract over raw WebAssembly, since I already had that kind of machinery in my fork of the compiler.
 But I gave up after just trying to implement one kernel function.
 I found it completely impractical to debug.
 I'm no fan of C but it's far more readable than WebAssembly!